grafana/grafana/docs/sources/dashboards/share-dashboards-panels/_index.md

 - [As a PDF export](#export-a-dashboard-as-pdf)
 - [As a JSON file export](#export-a-dashboard-as-json)

-When you share a dashboard externally as a link or by email, those dashboards are included a list of your shared dashboards.
+When you share a dashboard externally as a link or by email, those dashboards are included in a list of your shared dashboards.
 To view the list and manage these dashboards, navigate to **Dashboards > Shared dashboards**.

 ### Share an internal link

-Share a personalized, direct link to your dashboard within your organization.
+Customize and share a personalized, direct link to your dashboard within your organization by following these steps:

 1. Click **Dashboards** in the main menu.
 1. Click the dashboard you want to share.
-1. Click the **Share** drop-down in the top-right corner and select **Share internally**.
+1. Click the **Share** drop-down list in the top-right corner and select **Share internally**.
-1. (Optional) Set the following options (they're enabled by default):
+1. (Optional) In the **Share internally** drawer that opens, set the following options:
    - **Lock time range** - Change the current relative time range to an absolute time range.
+Enabled by default.
    - **Shorten link** - Shorten the dashboard link.
+Enabled by default.
-1. Select the **Current**, **Dark**, or **Light** theme for the dashboard.
+1. Select the theme for the dashboard.
+Choose from: **Current**, **Dark**, or **Light**.
 1. Click **Copy link**.
 1. Send the copied link to a Grafana user with authorization to view the link.
 1. Click the **X** at the top-right corner to close the share drawer.

+#### Quick-share an internal link

-Once you have a customized internal link, you can share it quickly by following these steps:
+Once you've a customized an internal link, you can share it quickly by following these steps:

 1. Click **Dashboards** in the main menu.
 1. Click the dashboard you want to share.
-1. Click the **Share** button to copy a shortened link.
+1. Click the **Share** button, not the drop-down list icon, to copy a shortened link.

-This link has any customizations like time range locking or theme you've previously set.
+This link has any customizations, like time range locking or theme, that you've previously set.

 ### Share an external link